Where I Stand

 - Co-introduced the Local Resident Voting Rights Amendment Act of 2017 to allow permanent legal residents of the District to vote in local elections.

-- Introduced the Study of Mental Health and Substance Abuse in Immigrant Communities Act of 2017.
+- Introduced, passed, and funded the Study of Mental Health and Substance Abuse in Immigrant Communities Act of 2017.
 The act creates a comprehensive study to evaluate the mental health impact of federal government immigration threats and what is needed to improve and treat mental health and substance abuse in the District’s immigrant populations.